First Published 28 Aug 2024 Last Updated 16 Nov 2024 Difficulty level: Easy

 The following comment syntaxes are both valid:--Example Comment and /*Example Comment*/

-However, this syntax causes an error:
+However, the following HTML comment syntax causes an error:

 InvalidCommentSyntax